runpumeng/LOL-SkinStore/README.md

 git clone https://github.com/runpumeng/LOL-SkinStore.git
 cd LOL-SkinStore/
 ```
-Open the html file on your browser
+Open the html file on your browser and start to enjoy it!